Andrei-Lapusteanu/ActuatorsCalibrationSystem/README.md

 ## Summary

  Windows application which using image processing algorithms can determine the movement behaviour of a set of mechanical actuators.
-This application represents my bachelor's project.
+This application represents my bachelor's project

--image-
+### Scope
+This application is part of the **16ELI** pro

 ## Technologies